Becoming Simulation Faculty - elearning for healthcare

 The programme is designed to support colleagues across healthcare organisations as they explore teaching with simulation and immersive learning approaches, and to provide a platform on which further local training can be based.
 After completing the programme, colleagues will have evidence of professional development in this field that can be used to help focus further attainment of skills and practise, as well as within personal portfolios for appraisal purposes.

 The Core Course of Becoming Simulation Faculty consists of 6 eLearning topics and a face to face workshop which have been authored by a multi professional group of experts.
-From April 2024 to March 2025, we will be piloting the core course workshops in each NHSE region in collaboration with the regional simulation networks.
+From April 2024 to June 2025, the core course workshops were piloted in each NHSE region in collaboration with the regional simulation networks.
 It is expected that course participants will have completed all 6 eLearning topics prior to attending a core course workshop.

 • Topic 1: Introduction to Simulation Based Education (SBE)